codesinger/shu/doc/shu-manual.md

+#### shu-loosen-lisp ####
+[Command]
+ (Alias: loosen-lisp)

+Within the bounds of a lisp function, unwind the parentheses that terminate conditional and containing functions such that it is convenient to insert code inside of them without having to worry about which line contains the closing parenthesis.
+All closing parentheses are now on separate lines.
+Once the changes to the function are complete, you can run *shu-tighten-lisp* to put the parentheses back where they belong.

 #### shu-misc-set-alias ####
 [Function]

 Set the common alias names for the functions in shu-misc.
 These are generally the same as the function names with the leading shu- prefix removed.

+#### shu-modified-buffers ####
+[Command]
+ (Alias: modified-buffers)

+Show a list of all buffers associated with files whose status is modified.
+It is not uncommon to have many emacs windows open and to realize that one window has a file open and another window is also trying to edit it.  emacs warns the second window of the conflict, but it is sometimes difficult to tell which window holds the modified buffer.
+The buffer list shows you all of the buffers with an asterisk next to each modified buffer, but if the buffer list is large, it can be difficult to find the one you seek.
+This command lists only modified buffers that hold the contents of a file.